 McKean County benefits from the coordinated Pennsylvania Wilds effort, which includes regional planning, community character and natural resource stewardship, public and private investments, operation of a regional value chain of local products and services tied to the regional brand, and a successful marketing campaign.

 - ARC Case Studies in Economic Resilience

-National Governors Association Report “Rural Prosperity through the Arts & Creative Sector” See the report.
+National Governors Association Report “Rural Prosperity through the Arts & Creative Sector”